Svetlana Nekhorosh

 Svetlana Nekhorosh (also known as Svitlana Nekhorosh, Ukrainian: Світлана Нехорош, born July 22, 1973) is a Ukrainian middle- and long-distance runner from Donechchyna, Ukraine.
 She was the 1999 Ukrainian national champion in the 5,000 meters and 10,000 meters.
 In 2001, she was the runner-up in the Ukrainian Championship for the same races.
 She is the winner of multiple notable road races and a top finisher in major international races.

 Early career

 Nekhorosh's national championships took place in Kyiv, Ukraine, in 1999 when she was 26 years old.
-At the outdoor track September 21, Nekhorosh bolted from the start of the 10,000 meter race and beat her competitors to finish in 33:09.00.
+At the outdoor track on September 21, Nekhorosh bolted from the start of the 10,000 meter race and beat her competitors to finish in 33:09.00.
 Just two days later, the best in the nation lined up for the 5K.
 Nekhorosh took the lead and kicked to win in a time of 16:01.05, giving her both national championship titles, something that had only been done previously by Yelena Vyazova.

 Two years later, she was back for the 2001 championship races.
 There she took silver in both races.
 In the 10,000 meters, she was behind Nataliya Berkut, who would dominate the championships for the next decade.
 In 2002, she returned to the championship 10,000 again, this time taking third.